 \textit{Q5.What is the lesson learned from the issue?}

 We summarize three major reasons to explain the issues of dBFT.
-Firstly, the issue is caused by the direct application of an immature protocol (dBFT) without thoughtful considerations.
-Simplifying the three-phase protocol to a two-phase protocol without any compensated solutions and auxiliary functions as discussed provides an educationally negative example for other projects when designing the protocol.
-The second reason is caused by the mismatch of membership selection \cite{wang2020sok}.
-Selecting the committee of delegates without any cost leads to a high probability of corruption or bribe.
-Expanding the quorum size \cite{malkhi1998byzantine} and improve the cost of doing evil are beneficial to the trust of delegates.
-Thirdly, the network delay does also influence multiple phases in a consensus protocol.
-Most of the systems lack a detailed description of their network assumption.
-We suggest to takes related factors into consideration when designing the protocol.
+Firstly, the issue is caused by the misusage of a mature protocol (PBFT) for a new project without thoughtful consideration.
+Simplifying a three-phase protocol to a two-phase protocol without any compensated solutions and auxiliary functions provides an educationally negative example for other projects when designing the protocol.
+The second reason is caused by the inappropriate changes in membership selection.
+Selecting the committee of delegates without any cost may lead to a high probability of corruption or bribe.
+Expanding the quorum size \cite{malkhi1998byzantine} and improving the cost of doing evil are beneficial to the trust of delegates.
+Thirdly, the network delay will impact multiple phases in a consensus protocol.
+Most of the systems lack a detailed description of the network assumption.
+We suggest taking related factors into consideration when configuring the protocol.